 Do you have several urgent items in your product backlog?
-It is a product management device that enables team members to complete tasks on priority.
-Your team cannot work on all of them together.
+A product backlog is a product management device that enables team members to complete tasks in priority.
+Your team cannot work on tasks at once.
 So, how can you include everything in the same backlog?
 In his blog article, Roman Pichler shares ways to create a product backlog for urgent items.

 Prioritizing Product Backlog